Outdoor Research Helium Down - Women's Review

 Our Analysis and Test Results

 The Outdoor Research Helium Down is a semi-technical down jacket with RDS (Responsible Down Standard) certified 800-fill power goose down in a 90/10 down/feather ratio.
-Its main exterior fabric is 15D x 30D (the upper sleeves are 20D) Pertex Quantum ripstop nylon (41% recycled) with Diamond Fuse Technology, while the shoulders and hood are constructed from the more waterproof 30D Pertex Shield 2.5L ripstop nylon with Diamond Fuse Technology.
-It's a standard fit jacket with a slight drop hem, weighs 12.7 ounces, and packs into its own pocket.
+Its main exterior fabric is 15D x 30D Pertex Quantum ripstop nylon (41% recycled) with Diamond Fuse Technology, while the shoulders and hood are constructed from the more waterproof 30D Pertex Shield 2.5L ripstop nylon.
+It has a slight drop hem, weighs 12.7 ounces (size small), and packs into its own pocket.

 Warmth

-The Helium Down is on the thin side of mid-weight down jackets in our review line up.
+The Helium Down is on the thin side of mid-weight down jackets in our review lineup.
 It's still acceptably warm, but nothing exceptional.
-90% of its filling is comprised of quality 800-fill power down, while the remaining 10% is feathers, which do not have the same loft and warmth as down.
-This jacket is a decent mild to moderate weather option, and can work well for higher output activities.
-The hood fits best over a beanie, and decently over a climbing helmet, but we couldn't quite get a warm “seal” over our bare heads.
+This jacket is a decent mild-to-moderate weather option, and can work well for higher-output activities.
+The hood fits best over a beanie and decently over a climbing helmet, but we couldn't quite get a warm “seal” over our bare heads.
 The cuffs are fairly loose and not adjustable, proving to be an all-too-common weak point in keeping cold at bay.
 The hand pockets and chest pocket are lined with microfleece, which feels warmer and softer on your hands, an extra detail we appreciate.

 Comfort

-The standard cut of the Helium Down isn't as long as many of the others we tested, lacking in coverage for our cold backsides.
+The standard cut of the Helium Down isn't as long as many of the others we tested, and it lacks coverage for our cold backsides.
 It has an average amount of space inside, allowing you to layer fleece underneath to add warmth.
-While the Helium Down is sewn with raglan sleeves — which facilitate arm movement without letting it ride up your wrists and torso so much — it also has some of the narrowest shoulders of any jacket we tested.
+While the Helium Down is designed with raglan sleeves — which are intended to facilitate arm movement without letting it ride up your wrists and torso so much — it also has some of the narrowest shoulders of any jacket we tested.
 We found this to be fairly restrictive in normal wear, let alone when trying to wear it over a bulky base layer or do big movements while wearing it.
-Its less-lofty construction should make it easy to layer over, but this oversight in the width of the shoulders makes it hard for most of our testing team to find the Helium Down comfortable.
-However, we appreciate the extra internal pockets and the key clip in the hand pocket to keep you from losing your car keys while you're out having an adventure.
+Its less lofty construction should make it easy to layer over, but this oversight in the shoulder width makes it hard for most of our testing team to find the Helium Down comfortable.
+Many testers preferred to wear a size up.
+We appreciate the extra internal pockets and the key clip in the hand pocket to keep you from losing your car keys while on your adventure.

 Portability

-Despite cutting down on the amount of insulation it contains, the thicker materials used in the Helium's construction keep it an average-weight jacket — the size Small weighs 12.7 ounces.
+Despite reducing the amount of insulation, the thicker materials used in the Helium's construction keep it an average-weight jacket — a size Small weighs 12.7 ounces, and a size XL weighs 15.6 ounces.
 It packs into its hand pocket, where the key clip becomes a carabiner loop for easy transport.
 However, when packed this way, the microfleece lining of the pocket is now flipped outward and easily collects debris if it brushes the ground or other objects in nature.

 Weather Resistance